jhpyle/docassemble/_docs/config.md

 under "Configuration."
 After the configuration [YAML] is saved, the server is restarted.

-You can also edit the configuration file directly.
-You will need to do so if you make edits to the configuration file through the web application that render the web application inoperative.
+You can also edit the configuration file directly on the file system.
+You will need to be able to do so if you make edits to the configuration file through the web application that render the web application inoperative.

 ## Configuration default values